 - We've provided a few different drone "bodies" on the template.
-You can cut them out and color or decorate them as desired. - Just make a tape loop and stick the body on top of the battery. - You may find that the drone body affects the movement of the bot.
-What data can you gather about how it moves and what might you hypothesize about the outcome? - The drone bodies (once colored) can also help each student or participant know which is theirs.
+You can cut them out and color or decorate them as desired. - Just make a tape loop with some blue painter's tape and stick the body on top of the battery. - You may find that the drone body affects the movement of the bot.
+What data can you gather about how it moves and what might you hypothesize about the outcome? - (i) The drone bodies (once colored) can also help each student or participant know which is theirs.